 If you live on campus, your Resident Advisor (RA) will become a very important resource and friend during your stay.
 Hall meetings are arranged as well as hall activities.
 In addition, living with a roommate within a real college dormitory setting is an important part of your pre-college experience.

 Students who live in the greater New York City metropolitan area may choose to attend the four-week or one-week sessions as commuters.
 Commuters may occasionally arrange to stay overnight in the residence hall at a moderate cost on a space available basis.
 Commuters may enjoy meals in our dining facilities while on campus.

 In most of our programs, in lieu of an official transcript, classroom instructors provide an evaluation on official letterhead for each student.
 This policy places a greater emphasis on the journey of learning, rather than a grade.
 If you would like to submit your instructor evaluation(s) as part of a regular college application, you may send the evaluation directly to your college(s) of choice.
 Since our office does not provide official transcripts, your evaluation does not need to be sent directly from our office.
 Please note that these evaluations are not letters of recommendation, but are rather informational regarding the content of the class(es) and evaluative regarding a student's performance.
-Students in Entrepreneurs-in-Training will receive certificates of completion rather than an evaluation due to the multi-faceted aspects of those programs.
 Please note that our courses are not for college credit.